Melvin Gordon: 2012 season

 In 2012, Gordon was the third string running back behind Montee Ball and James White.
 In the Badgers' third game against UTEP, he had eight carries for 112 rushing yards and a touchdown for his first collegiate game going over the century mark.
-He set a career-high record of 216 yards on nine carries averaging 24 yards per carry in the 2012 Big Ten Football Championship Game against the Nebraska Cornhuskers where the unranked Badgers defeated the #12 Cornhuskers by a score of 70–31.
+Gordon set a career-high record of 216 yards on nine carries averaging 24 yards per carry in the 2012 Big Ten Football Championship Game against the Nebraska Cornhuskers where the unranked Badgers defeated the #12 Cornhuskers by a score of 70–31.
 During the 2013 Rose Bowl, he had nine carries for 51 yards against #6 Stanford but ultimately the unranked Badgers lost by a score of 20–14.

-Over the course of the 2012 season, Gordon rushed 62 times for 621 yards and three touchdowns.
+Over the course of the 2012 season, Gordon had 62 carries for 621 yards and three touchdowns.

 2013 season

 James White and Gordon received a majority of the carries and the backfield and both were productive.
-To start the season, Gordon had 13 carries for 144 rushing yards and one rushing touchdown against Massachusetts.
-In the following game, against Tennessee Tech, on only nine carries, he had 140 rushing yards and a rushing touchdown for a 15.6 yards per carry average.
-In the following game, the Badgers had their first setback of the season on the road against Arizona State.
+To start the season, Gordon had 13 carries for 144 yards and a touchdown against Massachusetts.
+In the next game against Tennessee Tech, he recorded nine carries for 140 yards and a touchdown for a 15.6 yards per carry average.
+The following week, the Badgers had their first setback of the season on the road against Arizona State.
 Gordon had a season high in yardage with 193 yards on 15 carries for two rushing touchdowns.
-Gordon found the endzone three times to go along with 147 yards on 16 carries in the following game against Purdue.
+Gordon found the endzone thrice to go along with 147 yards on 16 carries in the following game against Purdue.
 After a setback to Ohio State in the following game, Gordon and Badgers reeled off a six-game winning streak.
 To start the winning streak, Gordon had 22 carries for 172 rushing yards and one rushing touchdown against Northwestern.
-One week later, against Illinois, he found the endzone three times for the second time in the 2013 season.
-In the victory, he tallied 142 rushing yards on 17 carries to go along with the touchdowns.
-On November 14, Gordon was named one of the ten semifinalists for the 2013 Doak Walker Award.
-Two days later, against Indiana, he had 13 carries for 146 rushing yards and one rushing touchdown.
+A week later against Illinois, he found the endzone three times for the second time in the 2013 season.
+In the victory, Gordon tallied 142 rushing yards on 17 carries to go along with the touchdowns.
+On November 14, Gordon was named one of the 10 semifinalists for the 2013 Doak Walker Award.
+Two days later, against Indiana, he had 13 carries for 146 yards and a touchdown.

 In December 2013, Gordon announced after much speculation that he would be returning to Wisconsin for his junior season.
 In explaining his decision, Gordon stated that,"I love the University of Wisconsin and feel that there is still a lot of room for growth...academically, another year in school will help me get closer to completing my degree, and on the field I hope to help my team get back the Big Ten championship."
 With their 9–3 record, the Badgers earned a spot in the Capital One Bowl against South Carolina.
 In the 34–24 loss, Gordon had 25 carries for 143 yards.
-In the 2013 season, Gordon recorded 206 carries for 1,609 rushing yards with 12 touchdowns.
+In the 2013 season, Gordon recorded 206 carries for 1,609 yards and 12 touchdowns.